Decoding Temporal Relationships with DynCRep

 previous time step, while standard CRep

-considers only the same time t, being an approach
+considers only the same time t

 valid for static networks.
 Let’s see how the network structure changes with different values of